soferreira/AI-in-Production-Guide/README.md

 Discover more: [Azure OpenAI Service Load Balancing with Azure API Management](https://learn.microsoft.com/en-gb/samples/azure-samples/azure-openai-apim-load-balancing/azure-openai-service-load-balancing-with-azure-api-management/)

-### Optimizing Token Usage with GPT Models for Efficient Text Processing
+### <a name='OptimizingTokenUsagewithGPTModelsforEfficientTextProcessing'></a>Optimizing Token Usage with GPT Models for Efficient Text Processing

 When using large language models (LLMs) such as GPT-4, token usage is a critical factor in determining both the cost and performance of your AI solution.
 Tokens are the basic, numerical representation of words and phrases that GPT models use to analyze and generate text.
 In this article, we explore the key challenges and solutions for optimizing AI solutions for token usage.